Brady, Bucs rally to beat Panthers 30-24, clinch NFC South | Times Leader

 INJURIES

-Panthers: With CB Jaycee Horn sidelined by a broken wrist, Keith Taylor started for Carolina.
+Panthers: Played without top CB Jaycee Horn (broken wrist), leaving Henderson to try to cover Evans much of the day.

 Buccaneers: CB Carlton Davis (shoulder) and LB Carl Nassib (pectoral) were inactive.
-Rookie RB Rachaad White left the game in the third quarter with what appeared to be a hand injury.
-He returned in the fourth quarter.
+Rookie RB Rachaad White left the game with what appeared to be a hand injury but returned in the fourth quarter.

 UP NEXT